maticnetwork/matic.js/docs/content/v3/docs/pos/erc20/approve-max.md

 # approveMax

-`approveMax` method can be used to approve max amount on root token.
+`approveMax` method can be used to approve max amount on the root token.

 ```
 const erc20RootToken = posClient.erc20(<root token address>, true);